MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 To improve the performance of queries that access a large amount of data from large partitioned tables and indexes, we recommend the following best practices:

 * Stripe each partition across many disks.
+This is especially relevant when using spinning disks.
 * When possible, use a server with enough main memory to fit frequently accessed partitions or all partitions in memory to reduce I/O cost.
 * If the data you query will not fit in memory, compress the tables and indexes.
 This will reduce I/O cost.
 * Use a server with fast processors and as many processor cores as you can afford, to take advantage of parallel query processing capability.
 * Ensure the server has sufficient I/O controller bandwidth.
 * Create a clustered index on every large partitioned table to take advantage of B-tree scanning optimizations.
-* Follow the best practice recommendations in the white paper, [Loading Bulk Data into a Partitioned Table](http://go.microsoft.com/fwlink/?LinkId=154561), when bulk loading data into partitioned tables.
+* Follow the best practice recommendations in the white paper, [The Data Loading Performance Guide](http://msdn.microsoft.com/en-us/library/dd425070.aspx), when bulk loading data into partitioned tables.

 ### Example